-Getting upgraded isn’t always easy.
-There are times (more often than not, for me) when the first/business class cabin is full, the fare rules on the ticket don’t allow for upgrades or it’s just too expensive.
+Econophobes will pull out all the tricks to try and get upgraded but as they sometimes learn, sitting in a comfy first-class seat isn’t always in the cards.
+In fact, more often than not, the first/business class cabins are full, the fare rules on the ticket don’t allow for upgrades or it’s just too expensive.

 Instead of begging or coming up with a lame excuse, the best thing to do is to secure the best seat in coach.
 Always do this as early as possible to reserve it.
 If you don’t know what the top-rated seats are on a particular aircraft, then consult SeatGuru.com.

 Arguably the best seats are always in the exit row since they have the most legroom.
 On some airlines and planes it might be the bulkhead so find out in advance.